billybu10/alia-plan-lekcji/README.md

 ## Disclaimer

 This project is written as my first attempt at writing in alia, and focuses mostly on it.
-If you (for some reason) want to use my project, it will need some modifications(especially adding some way of saving data and css, it's awful, because i just didn't care).
+I didn't write it in the most optimized way.
+If you (for some reason) want to use my project, it will need some modifications(css, it's awful, because i just didn't care).

 ## How to build